stopsopa/validator/README.md

     pattern     : /abc/gi, // required, type regex
-    message     : 'This value is not valid.', match       : true, // true - if value match regex then validation passed });
+    message     : 'This value is not valid.', match       : true, // true - if value match regex then validation passed
+                        // false - if value NOT match regex then validation passed });
 ```